Personal Safety Education

 Wiltshire's Healthy Schools programme asks schools to provide evidence of a whole school approach to health and wellbeing, which contains a range of actions and school provision to promote personal safety.

 Links to teaching resources

-Keeping Safe Out and About.
+- Keeping Safe Out and About.
 Lesson plans for Year 6 pupils.
-(Healthy Schools Islington)
+(Healthy Schools Islington, 2011)

-These lesson plans have been written for teachers in primary schools who want to teach about the risks of participating in anti-social behaviour, gangs and gang related behaviour and keeping safe in the local area.
-They have been designed to be a part of the school’s planned PSHE (personal, social, health and economic) education and citizenship curriculum and provide a clear and comprehensive guide for teaching, at a level that is appropriate for primary age pupils.
+These lesson plans are for primary school teachers who want to include teaching about the risks of participating in anti-social behaviour, gangs and gang related behaviour and keeping safe in the local area as part of PSHE.

 The Run, Hide, Tell resource pack has been produced by the National Counter Terrorism Security Office (NaCTSO), as part of their ACT for YOUTH campaign to inform 11-16 year olds of how best to react to a gun or knife terror attack.

 A compilation of free campaign materials on a range of topics, which will help parents and other adults raise the subject with their children or other youngsters they know, to try to stop them from carrying knives or other weapons.

 British Values and Prevent (on this site)